bbe2/portfolio/README.md

-**Welcome!
-Thank you for taking your time to learn more about my substance. ~brian.h**
+**Welcome!**

-Please allow me to introduce myself.
+Tank you for taking your time to learn more about my substance.
 I am a technical curriculum developer, instructional designer, and university instructor.
-As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences and creative content.
+As a long term information technology and business reengineering practitioner, I focus on delivering quality learning experiences and creative content. ~brianh

 **Key offerings**
 • Proven skills in partnering with leaders and engineers to intuit goals and frame needs analysis objectives.